NancyFx/Nancy.Portfolio/readme.md

-Below is a description od the contexts of each folder:
+Below is a description of the contents for each folder:

 * eps: Logos in EPS format
 * ai: Logos in Illustrator format